rhenryliu/phys188-288_2025_public/README.md

 - Autograder failures that don’t reproduce locally: Restart & Run All and ensure no extra files/print statements alter outputs; re-download the .ipynb and resubmit.
 - If there are updates to the assignment, click the homework link again to pull updates via nbgitpuller.
 - If you have local edits, make/keep a working copy (e.g., HW_01_working.ipynb) before pulling, then manually merge your changes if needed.
+- If you have any other questions, feel free to contact me at rh_liu@berkeley.edu or contact Markus at markus.hohle@berkeley.edu.